 But it’s also this image of a good Christian girl that I haven’t fully been able to let go of.
 At some point, I decided that a good Christian girl doesn’t say “no,” unless someone is trying to sex with her, because her purity is ultimate.
 She is submissive (aka a doormat), demure, and agreeable.
 For some reason, maintaining that image with strangers is paramount.

 Why do I want to be her when there are countless opposing models in the Bible?
 Why wouldn’t I channel Ruth, who defied cultural expectations and committed to her widowed mother-in-law, went and worked in a field at great personal risk, who was both faithful and fierce?
 What about Mary, Lazarus’ sister, who refused to participate in a woman’s traditional work, instead sitting at the feet of Jesus, a place reserved for male disciples?
-And what about Jesus, who consistently took women out of their culturally relegated place and gave them dignity and honor, who talked to them like they were people, who revealed himself as Messiah, then as resurrected Lord to women, who sent women out to boldly proclaim his love?
+And what about Jesus, who consistently took women out of their culturally relegated place and gave them dignity and honor, who talked to them like they were people, to whom revealed himself as Messiah, then as resurrected Lord to women, who sent women out to boldly proclaim his love?

 When I am scared of saying no, I am more concerned about protecting my image than of proclaiming the Gospel through my life.
 Whether it is a ministry opportunity or on the dance floor, Christ has given me a spirit that is not a slave to fear, but one of sonship-ultimate dignity and belonging (Romans 8:15).